ylitormatech/javapatterns/README.md

 This pattern provides a mediator class which normally handles all the communications between different classes and supports easy maintenance of the code by loose coupling.
 #### Usage

+* Communication between sets of objects is well defined and complex
+* Too many relationships exist and common point of control or communication is needed

 #### Example
-We are demonstrating mediator pattern by example of a chat room where multiple users can send message to chat room and it is the responsibility of chat room to show the messages to all users.
+Demonstrating mediator pattern by example of a chat room where multiple users can send message to chat room and it is the responsibility of chat room to show the messages to all users.
 We have created two classes ChatRoom and User.
 User objects will use ChatRoom method to share their messages.

-MediatorPatternDemo, our demo class, will use User objects to show communication between them.
+MediatorPatternDemo will use User objects to show communication between them.

+## Visitor Design Pattern

+#### Purpose
+In Visitor pattern, we use a visitor class which changes the executing algorithm of an element class.
+By this way, execution algorithm of element can vary as and when visitor varies.
+This pattern comes under behavior pattern category.
+As per the pattern, element object has to accept the visitor object so that visitor object handles the operation on the element object.

+#### Usage

+#### Example

 ## Composite Design Pattern